-Now imagine that you wanted to take six large photos like the ones above, and send them to a friend who uses a dial-up modem.
+Now imagine that you wanted to take six large photos like the ones above, and send them to a friend who will be receiving them on his cell phone.
 If you save 57kb on each one by using 20% compression instead of 10%, that's 342kb saved on the six photos... with pretty much no noticeable loss of picture quality.
-On a dial-up modem, 342kb saved is a big deal.
+On a cell phone connection, 342kb saved is a big deal.

 The most common file format for digital photos is the .jpg format.
 It's important to understand that the .jpg format uses compression each and every time you save your photos.
 So, let's say you shoot a nice picture with your digital camera and you download the photo to your computer... and then you decide to crop the photo.
 After you crop the photo, you save the new version to your hard drive.
 A few days later, you bring up that picture again and decide to adjust the colors or the brightness a little... and then you save the photo to your hard drive again.
 The photo has now been compressed three times: once when your digital camera saved it as the original .jpg file... once again when you saved it after cropping... and one more time when you saved it after tweaking the colors.
 The more times you compress a picture, the more quality you lose... and depending on how much compression is used each time and how many times you save it, you may very well start to see all that compression in your photos as pixelation.